patrickvossler18/blog/_pages/about.md

 social: true
 ---

 I am a statistics Ph.D. candidate at the University of Southern California.
 My advisor is [Jinchi Lv](http://faculty.marshall.usc.edu/jinchi-lv).
-I recieved my B.S. in Mathematics and Economics from USC in 2017.
+I received my B.S. in Mathematics and Economics from USC in 2017.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.